-4 Applications for places in Year 7 at the Academy will be made in accordance with the co-ordinated admission arrangements in the local authority area in which the prospective pupil lives and will be made on the relevant Common Application Form (CAF) provided and administered by the relevant local authority.

-5 The Priory Ruskin Academy will use the following timetable for applications each year (exact dates within the months may vary from year to year) which, whenever possible, will fit in with the common timetable agreed by the Lincolnshire local authority:

-- a) By 1 September The Priory Ruskin Academy will publish in its prospectus information about the arrangements for admission, including oversubscription criteria, for the following September (for example in September 2016 for admission in September 2017).
-This will include details of open evenings and other opportunities for prospective pupils and their parents to visit the academy. - b) By the end of October The Priory Ruskin Academy will provide opportunities for parents to visit the Academy.

-- c) By 31 October CAF to be completed and returned to the relevant local authority to administer.
-Parents resident in Lincolnshire can apply online at www.lincolnshire.gov.sch.uk/schooladmissions.
-They can also apply by telephone, or ask for a hard copy application form, by telephoning 01522 782030.
-Parents resident in other areas must apply through the local authority in which they live. - d) By 30 November the local authority sends application information to the Academy for consideration by the Priory Federation of Academies Trust ("the Trust"). - e) By 10 January The Priory Ruskin Academy sends a list of pupils to be offered places by the Trust to local authority. - f) By 10 February the Lincolnshire local authority applies the agreed scheme for own schools, informing other local authorities of offers to be made to their residents. - g) 1 March offers made to parents of pupils joining secondary provision.
+- 6 You make applications for places in Year 7 through the co-ordinated admission arrangements in the local authority area in which your child lives.
+You apply using the Common Application Form (CAF) provided and administered by the relevant local authority. - Parents resident in Lincolnshire can apply online through Lincolnshire County Council's website: www.lincolnshire.gov.sch.uk/schooladmissions.
+You can also apply by telephone, or ask for a hard copy application form, by telephoning 01522 782030.
+Parents resident in other areas must apply through the local authority in which they live. - The Priory Ruskin Academy will use the following timetable for applications each year (exact dates within the months may vary from year to year) which, whenever possible, will fit in with the common timetable agreed by the Lincolnshire local authority: - a) By 1 September The Priory Ruskin Academy will publish in its prospectus information about the arrangements for admission, including oversubscription criteria, for the following September (for example in September 2018 for admission in September 2019).
+This will include details of open evenings and other opportunities for prospective pupils and their parents to visit the academy. - b) By the end of October The Priory Ruskin Academy will provide opportunities for parents to visit the academy. - c) By 31 October parents complete the CAF and return it to the relevant local authority to administer. - d) Between 1 November and 28 February - - the local authority sends application information to the academy for consideration by the Trust - the Priory Ruskin Academy sends a list of pupils to be offered places by the Trust to local authority. - e) 1 March the relevant local authority will make the offers of places to parents of pupils joining secondary provision on behalf of the Trust, as required by the School Admissions Code.

-6 The Priory Ruskin Academy will admit up to 11 pupils to Year 7 on the basis of their aptitude for sport and up to 10 pupils on the basis of their aptitude for the visual arts.
-These numbers may vary from year to year but the total number of places offered on the basis of aptitude will not exceed 21.
-Parents who wish to seek a place at the Academy for their child based on aptitude for sport or visual arts should present their child for assessment.
+Admissions through aptitude for sport or visual arts in Year 7 aptitude will not exceed 21.
+Parents who wish to seek a place at the academy for their child based on aptitude for sport or visual arts should present their child for assessment.
 The assessment takes place July of the summer term before applications are made (that is, when the child is towards the end of Year 5).
 The date of the assessment is available from the Priory Ruskin Academy.